Te Kahu Toi, Intensive Wraparound Service with Residential Special School enrolment

-A young person can enrol in a residential special school (RSS) with or without additional support from IWS.
+Residential special school (RSS) enrolment can occur with or without Te Kahu Toi, Intensive Wraparound Service (IWS).
 This page provides information about the RSS enrolment process with IWS support.

 How do IWS and RSS work together?